ansible-collections/overview/collection_requirements.rst

 CI Testing
 ===========

+* You MUST run ``ansible-test sanity`` from the `latest stable ansible-base/ansible-core branch <https://github.com/ansible/ansible/branches/all?query=stable->`_.
+* You MUST run CI against all versions of ``ansible-base``/``ansible-core`` that the collection supports.
-At a minimum ``ansible-test sanity`` MUST be run from the `latest stable ansible-base branch <https://github.com/ansible/ansible/branches/all?query=stable->`_.
-We suggest to *additionally* run ``ansible-test sanity`` from the ansible/ansible ``devel`` branch so that you find out about new linting requirements earlier.
+* You SHOULD suggest to *additionally* run ``ansible-test sanity`` from the ansible/ansible ``devel`` branch so that you find out about new linting requirements earlier.

-For most repository GitHub actions are sufficient, see `example <https://github.com/ansible-collections/collection_template/tree/main/.github/workflows>`_
+* The sanity tests MUST pass.

+  * Adding some entries to the ``test/sanity/ignore*.txt`` file is an allowed method of getting them to pass.
+  * All entries in ignores.txt MUST have a justification in a comment in the ignore.txt file for each entry.
+For example ``plugins/modules/docker_container.py use-argspec-type-path # uses colon-separated paths, can't use type=path``.
+  * Reviewers can block acceptance of a new collection if they don't agree with the ignores.txt entries.

+* All CI tests MUST run against every PR & commit to the repo.
+* All CI tests MUST run regularly (nightly, or at least once per week) to ensure that repos without regular commits are tested against the latest version of ansible-test from each ansible-base/ansible-core version tested.

+All of the above can be achieved by using the following GitHub Action template, see `example <https://github.com/ansible-collections/collection_template/tree/main/.github/workflows>`_.

-FIXME to write a guide "How to write CI tests" (from scratch / add to existing) and put the reference here
+FIXME to write a guide "How to write CI tests" (from scratch / add to existing) and put the reference here.

 Unit Testing
 ============